SoftInstigate/restheart-website/index.md

 <section id="starter-apps-content" class="text-center pb-2 mt-5">
     <div class="container">
         <h2 class="text-center highlightcolor font-weight-bold">Your App, Running, in Four Commands</h2>
-        <p class="mt-2 mb-4">Clone a starter, point it at a free <a href="https://cloud.restheart.com/?utm_source=restheart.org&utm_medium=home&utm_content=home" class="highlightcolor font-weight-bold">RESTHeart Cloud</a> service, run it.
+        <p class="mt-2 mb-1">Clone a starter, point it at a free <a href="https://cloud.restheart.com/?utm_source=restheart.org&utm_medium=home&utm_content=home" class="highlightcolor font-weight-bold">RESTHeart Cloud</a> service, run it.
 Sign-up, login, social sign-in, password reset, teams and invitations already work — there is no server of yours to write.</p>
+        <p class="mb-4" style="opacity: 0.8; font-size: 0.95rem;">These starters run on <strong>RESTHeart Cloud</strong>, the managed service. <code>rhc</code> is its command line: it configures your cloud service from a file in the repo.
+For a RESTHeart you run yourself, start from <a href="/docs/setup">Setup</a> instead.</p>

         <div class="tabs-dark">
         <ul class="nav nav-tabs nav-justified mb-3" role="tablist">